TheBigBadWolfClub/quarkus-todo/README.md

 ## Running the application in dev mode

-You can run your application in dev mode that enables live coding using:
+To Run application in dev mode that enables live coding, execute:

 ```shell script
 ./mvnw compile quarkus:dev